Best Things to Do in Florence

 Discover San Gimignano

 The Baptistery of San Giovanni from 1059 is the oldest building in Florence.
 It has its name after San Giovanni or St. John, the patron saint of Florence.
 Located opposite the Cathedral, it matches the Cathedral’s fine architecture with similar white and green marble tiles.
-It features the tomb of Antipope John XXIII, and the interior of the Baptistery is decorated with inlaid marble and fine Byzantine golden mosaic.
+The tomb of Antipope John XXIII is inside, and the interior of the Baptistery is decorated with inlaid marble and fine Byzantine golden mosaic.
 There are three entrance doors to the building.
-The most famous one is the Gates of Paradise from the 15th century with 10 bronze panels representing stories from the Old Testament.
-It has become a symbol of Florentine Renaissance.
+The most famous one is the Gates of Paradise from the 15th century, with 10 bronze panels representing stories from the Old Testament.
+It has become a symbol of the Florentine Renaissance.

-Now it may be time for a delicious Italian ice cream – or maybe a cup of cappuccino at a café to be able to sit down and relax a bit (especially if you have climbed the stairs of the Cathedral or the Campanile)!
+Now it may be time for a delicious Italian ice cream – or maybe a cup of cappuccino at a café to sit down and relax a bit (especially, if you have climbed the stairs of the Cathedral or the Campanile)!

 Other buildings flanking the square are the Loggia della Signoria, the Uffizi Gallery, the Tribunale della Mercanzia and the Palazzo Uguccioni.